SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 ```
 {
   "data": {
-    "dataSets": null
+    "datasets": null
   }
 }
 ```

-#### GET /knowledge-graph/projects/:project-path/data-sets
+#### GET /knowledge-graph/projects/:project-path/datasets

-Finds list of data-sets of the project with the given `project-path`.
+Finds list of datasets of the project with the given `project-path`.

 **NOTICE**: `project-path` has to be in format: `namespace/project-name` and **url encoded**.